-When I wrote my review of the Contented Toddler Book, many people told me that 7am-7pm routines don’t work for them because they don’t know how to keep their toddlers entertained for so long.
-I have been through that myself and understand that very well.
-Today, I am talking about Planning Kids Activities Everyday and the real reason why I want my kids to have something to do every day.
+When I shared my routine for toddlers, many people told me that 7am-7pm routines don’t work for them because they don’t know how to keep their toddlers entertained for so long.
+I have been through that myself and understand it very well.
+Today, I am talking about how to plan preschool activities everyday at home and also the real reason why I want my kids to have something to do every day.

 I love to craft with my kids.
 It gives me a satisfaction as their mom and makes the whole ‘I want to be a SAHM to play with my kids’ feeling feel so real.
 We make great memories together and I get to capture some fantastic pictures of kids being kids!
 When I have an activity for them daily, I have found that, it also means that I have, purposefully, set aside quality time to spend with them.